evanca/quick-portfolio/side_notes/how-to-find-your-usb-vendor-and-part-number.md

 hwinfo --scsi
 ```

 The output shows my INDMEM mSATA is bound to the "uas" storage driver, but Vendor and Device are not hexadecimal numbers.
-To get those I had to find my USB to mSATA converter.
+To get those, I had to find my USB to mSATA converter.

 {% include image.html url="/img/side-note-assets/how-to-find-your-usb-vendor-and-part-number/hwinfo_scsi_before.png" description="mSATA attached to uas Storage Driver (which is not what we want)" %}